 Step 2 - Create Story layouts for RSS Feeds

-After you've created the RSS feed in MA Professional, you now need to create an RSS feed story layout.
+After you've created the RSS feed in Thrive Marketing Professional, create an RSS feed story layout.

 - Navigate to Mailings > Options > Story Layouts.